This is not about the phrase, so things that are only mentions of it, and variations on it, are not examples.

 Zanj soldier: But completely dead, yes!

 - 1984, with the Brotherhood.
-It turns this was set up by the Big Bad, though.
-Only Thought Criminials would join such an organization and so the Brotherhood gathers all poetential rebels while the loyal party members ignore it.
+It turns this was set up by the Secret Police, though, as only Thought Criminals would join such an organization and so the Brotherhood gathers all potential rebels while the loyal Party members ignore it.

-- Robert A. Heinlein visits this territory many times, particularly in The Fifth Column, The Puppet Masters and "If This Goes On-".
+- Robert A. Heinlein visits this territory many times, particularly in Sixth Column, The Puppet Masters and "If This Goes On".
+In the latter he says:

-They cannot tame a free man.
-The most they can do is kill him.
+You can't conquer a free man; the most you can do is kill him.

 - In Andre Norton's Ice Crown, as Roane reveals what the Psychocrats have done, Nelis concludes that the terrible risks of breaking the Mind-Control Device affecting the entire planet is worth it for freedom from their conditioning.